New Zealand Campervan Holiday With Kids: Before You Book

 All passengers in your family camper will need an approved seat with a seatbelt so you will need to search for a vehicle to suit – 4 people = 4 berth

-We recommend going for a slightly bigger and fully self-contained vehicle if you are travelling with younger children.
-This will make your trip more enjoyable than trying to find your way to a public toilet in the middle of the night.
+We recommend going for a slightly bigger, self-contained vehicle if you are travelling with younger children.
+This is more comfortable and easier than finding your way to a public toilet in the middle of the night.

-We also recommend a van with gas heating during winter because New Zealand is cold, especially in the South Island and you want to be comfortable.
-This was our favourite feature of our Wilderness van!
+We also recommend a van with gas heating during winter because New Zealand is cold, especially in the South Island, and you want to be comfortable.

 If you are looking for a budget option, Jucy Campervans are a cheap alternative without all the bells and whistles.
 You can read our review of Jucy Australia with kids.